The Dark Citadel - Petro - Episode one

 And they’d laughed at him.
 They laughed at him while he tried to defend himself, while Hank pummeled him with the blunt edge of his wooden blade.
 Petro had been crying, but that only made them all laugh harder, and Hank hadn’t even noticed.

-Hours passed before he finally snuck out of the barn and went home.
+Many hours passed before he finally snuck out of the barn and went home.
 His father was there, and another man.
 The man was a physician who smelled of hard liquor.
 Petro was hopeful, barely daring to believe that his father would hire a physician to look at his injuries.
 Of course, he found out, his father hadn’t.
-The man had heard about the fight and come of his own volition to check on the child.
+The man had heard about the fight and come by his own volition to check on the child.

 But Petro was still happy for a time.
 The fact that someone, even an old physician, would take an interest in him enough to pity him made him grateful.
 It made him feel wanted.
 He proffered up his hand, and after a cursory examination, the physician declared it to be fine.